 The Investment Panel ensures that appropriate due diligence is undertaken on new investments and ensures that they comply with the LGPS Investment Regulations.
-The Panel is chaired by the Treasurer and includes the Fund's two Independent
+The Panel is chaired by the Director of the Pension Fund and includes the Fund's two Independent Investment Advisers.

-Investment Advisers.
 The Panel continues to operate under delegated authority from the Pension Fund Committee.

 Lancashire County Council's Democratic Services Team is responsible for supporting the Committee and its chair in managing Committee, Sub Committee and Investment Panel meetings.
-The County Secretary and Solicitor (from 1st April 2015 the Director of Finance, Governance and Public Services) as the County Council's Monitoring Officer carries the same responsibilities in relation to the Fund.
+The Director of Finance, Governance and Public Services as the County Council's Monitoring Officer carries the same responsibilities in relation to the Fund.

-The Fund's Internal Audit Service is provided by the County Council's Internal Audit Service and the Chief Internal Auditor (from 1st April 2015 the Head of Service - Internal Audit) was during the year managerially accountable to the County Treasurer, and from 1st April 2015 will be managerially accountable to the Director of Legal and Democratic Services.
-The Chief Internal Auditor provides both a separate annual audit plan and annual report to the Pension Fund Committee, which are subject to approval by the Committee.
+The Fund's Internal Audit Service is provided by the County Council's Internal Audit Service and the Head of Internal Audit who is managerially accountable to the Director of Legal and Democratic Services.
+The Head of Internal Audit provides both a separate annual audit plan and annual report to the Pension Fund Committee, which are subject to approval by the Committee.
 The work of Internal Audit is carried out:

 - In accordance with the standards set out in relevant professional guidance promulgated by CIPFA and the Institute of Internal Auditors and the requirements of International Public Sector Auditing Standards. - Informed by an analysis of the risks to which the Fund is exposed.
-The Internal audit plan is developed with and agreed by the Chief Internal Auditor and the various senior managers responsible for aspects of the Fund's operations. - During the year the Chief Internal Auditor's reports include Internal Audit's opinion on the adequacy and effectiveness of the Fund's system of control.
+The Internal audit plan is developed with and agreed by the Chief Internal Auditor and the various senior managers responsible for aspects of the Fund's operations. - During the year the Head of Internal Audit's reports include Internal Audit's opinion on the adequacy and effectiveness of the Fund's system of control.

-The Chief Auditor's Annual Report for 2014/15 indicates that she is able to provide substantial assurance over the controls operated by the Fund.
+The Head of Internal Audit's Annual Report for 2015/16 indicates that she is able to provide substantial assurance over the controls operated by the Fund.